 Track and store driver fines such as parking and speeding tickets

-Use Internet of Things (IoT)-enabled technology, such as NFC, to identify drivers using multi-driver vehicles
+Use the Internet of Things (IoT), such as NFC and Barcoding, to identify drivers using multi-driver vehicles

 A useful feature for reducing costs from a fleets bottom line is fuel management.
 This is used to monitor excessive fuel burn and idling, while also highlighting the vehicles that are consuming more fuel than others.

 An effective fuel management tool can send out instant alerts and notifications, too.
 This lets you see how much fuel is being used and when a company fuel card has been activated.
 You can also collect driver receipts and mileage data to cross-check any false claims that may be issued.

 Once you’ve highlighted the need for a management system, it’s time to choose the right tool.
 But, before doing so, there are some things that you may want to consider.